Shore Capital Reaffirms Buy Rating for Hostelworld Group (LON:HSW)

-Shore Capital restated their buy rating on shares of Hostelworld Group (LON:HSW – Get Rating) in a research report sent to investors on Wednesday morning, MarketBeat.com reports.
+Shore Capital reaffirmed their buy rating on shares of Hostelworld Group (LON:HSW – Get Rating) in a research note published on Wednesday morning, MarketBeat reports.

 Hostelworld Group Stock Performance